64kramsystem/personal_notes/topics/linux_networking.md

 # Specify a custom ssh command (e.g. for the port) + auto ssh password
 #
 sshpass -p 'fedora_rocks!' rsync -av -e 'ssh -p 10000' --progress --delete . riscv@localhost:parsec-benchmark/

+# Use zstd compression for better performance
+rsync --zc=zstd [other options] source dest
 ```

 The destination user is the current user, unless rsync is run as sudo, in which case, ownership is preserved.